ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ## Limitations
-Note: Due to time constraints, the scope of this preject was limited to a focus on U.S data.
+Note: Due to time constraints, the scope of this project was limited to a focus on U.S data.
 In addition, we limited the "potential influences on aqi levels" discussion to an analysis of GDP's potential influence.

 ### Analyses to consider: